jamesfox96/NotSoFastQC/README.md

 # NotSoFastQC
-This package is deigned to generate imitation reports for each module in the FastQC tool.
+This package is designed to generate imitation reports for each module in the FastQC tool.
 All modules create filter text and QC report text files and selected modules generate graphs that mimic those seen in FastQC.

 ### Installation